 The PCAT has 192 multiple-choice questions and one writing prompt.
 It is divided into five subtests, given in the following order:

-Writing: thirty minutes, one essay question.
+Writing: 30 minutes, one essay question.
 This section contains a single prompt or problem that requires a written solution or explanation.
 International students should be aware that there is no spell-check or other writing tools available for this section.

 Pearson also offers sample questions to show the types of material covered on the PCAT.